Mansfield Speedway: Former events

-Mansfield formerly hosted a wide variety of events, most notably the NASCAR Camping World Truck Series (formerly Craftsman Truck Series), which raced at Mansfield on Memorial Day weekend beginning in 2004.
-Mansfield was the shortest track on the Camping World Truck Series schedule and was the only track in the United States to be on the Camping World Truck Series schedule as well as being Dodge Weekly Series sanctioned.
+Mansfield formerly hosted a wide variety of events, most notably the NASCAR Craftsman Truck Series), which raced at Mansfield on Memorial Day weekend beginning in 2004.
+Mansfield was the shortest track on the Craftsman Truck Series schedule and was the only track in the United States to be on the Craftsman Truck Series schedule as well as being Dodge Weekly Series sanctioned.
 This ended in 2007 when the weekly race program at the track was discontinued.

-In addition, Mansfield hosted two annual rounds of the USAR Hooters Pro Cup Series as well as the NASCAR Camping World East Series and Whelen Modified Tour, the ASA Late Model Series, ISMA and MSA supermodifieds and HOSS sprint cars.
+In addition, Mansfield hosted two annual rounds of the USAR Hooters Pro Cup Series as well as the NASCAR Camping World East Series and NASCAR Whelen Modified Tour, the ASA Late Model Series, ISMA and MSA supermodifieds and HOSS sprint cars.

 The facility received a safety upgrade in 2006 when SAFER barriers were installed in the turns.

-During early 2009, Music City Motorplex authorities announced a new promoter for the Nashville .596 mi speedway, who chose to remove all "upper level" touring series races (NASCAR and ARCA) and decided not to renew its NASCAR sanction.
+During early 2009, Music City Motorplex authorities announced a new promoter for the Nashville 0.596 mi speedway, who chose to remove all "upper level" touring series races (NASCAR and ARCA) and decided not to renew its NASCAR sanction.
 Track officials were contacted by former Nashville promoter Joseph Mattioli III about having their major touring series races moved to Mansfield.
 In February 2009, the track replaced Nashville on the ARCA RE/MAX Series tour, with the Tim Richmond Memorial ARCA Re/Max 200 scheduled to be held on June 20, 2009.